coderholic/pyradio/README.md

 **2. Package Icon**

 As of **v.
 0.9.1**, **PyRadio** includes the icon in its distribution files, so no further action is necessary.

+### MKVToolNix cli installation

+Another thing to consider is whether you should mark **MKVToolNix** command line utilities as a dependency for **PyRadio**.

+I would suggest to do so, in order to provide your users the best experience possible.
+If unsure, please refer to section [Chapters](recording.md#chapters) in the relevant document.

+In case you decide to do so, please make sure you mark as a dependency the **command line utilities**, not the GUI program, if that's on a different package on your distro.
+For examle, Arch Linux provides both a *mkvtoolnix-cli* and a *mkvtoolnix-gui* package; the first one should be used.
+Same thing with Debian Linux; it provides a *mkvtoolnix* and a *mkvtoolnix-gui* package.

 ## TODO